TN268001 B, 11JAN26

 DEC+ User Guide/FAQ

-01. WHY IS IT UPSIDE DOWN
+01. UPSIDE DOWN DISPLAY

 It's not, but your phone might be: Nearly all smart telephones have the microphone at the bottom of the device, just like Bell's original handset did.
 Most things we do with a cell phone, we do with the mic pointing down.
 In this case, we get vastly better performance by pointing the mic toward the engine, and away from the user.
 When the app detects it's likely running on a telephone, it displays such that the text is right-side up while you point the microphone at the engine.
 This behavior is un-necessary with a desktop PC and most tablets, so on these devices, the interface displays in a "normal" orientation.

-Load the app on your device, point the microphone at the engine while it runs at low idle (or as close as possible with permanently loaded engines like gensets), and press the button above
+Stand 1-3 feet away from the engine, with a clear line of sight to it.
+If possible, warm the engine to operating temperature.
+Load the app on your device, point the microphone at the engine while it runs at low idle (or as close as possible with permanently loaded engines like gensets), and press the button above the word "start recording".
+Press "stop" if you need to abort early for some reason.
+Under normal circumstances, just let it time out automatically, which it will do after 6 seconds.
+After a brief delay*, the analysis results will appear on-screen.

 Internet access is required to use DEC+.
-In cases where the engine is hard to get a recording of, for example if it's hard to start and often stops running shortly after starting, we
+In cases where the engine is hard to get a recording of, for example if it's hard to start and often stops running shortly after starting, we recommend trying a blank "test" recording before starting the engine, so you'll know that your device is able to talk to our computer when it needs to.

 *This delay may be up to 30 seconds the first time you use DEC+ in any given hour, or any time the Internet connection is spotty.